-A 360-degree feedback process combines a number of previously discussed models to provide more expansive feedback and identify the strengths and weaknesses of reviewees.
+A 360-degree feedback process combines mkpreviously discussed models to provide more expansive feedback and identify the strengths and weaknesses of reviewees.
 In a 360-degree system, direct performance reviews, reviews from fellow engineers (peers), managers, clients, and other sources are tabulated to generate a single result and present it to the reviewee in an easy-to-understand format.

 What to Include in Software Engineer Performance Reviews

-The answer depends on the type of organization and the scope of the review, though some points should be included in most, if not all, performance reviews.
+The answer depends on the type of organization and the scope of the review, though some points should be included in most performance reviews.

 Speed and Iteration

 The speed at which a developer finishes a task is an essential metric in any performance review, as is the way they handle iterative software development.
 Speed and iteration are critical when dealing with large teams working on a single project, individuals who often jump from one project and client to another, and firefighting efforts.
-A software engineer’s ability to hit the ground running can make or break a project.
+A software engineer’s ability to start contributing quickly can make or break a project.

 Code Quality and Code Reviews